37 Filipino Foods to Try in 2025

 12. Nilagang Baka

-Nilaga is another category of Filipino foods very similar to sinigang, except that nilaga stew is made without a souring agent and may contain different vegetables.
-Nilagang baka is made with beef, usually beef shanks, onions, peppercorn, fish sauce, cabbage, potatoes and green beans.
-Tendinous beef shanks are ideal to give the slow-cooked broth a full-bodied, almost gelatinous appeal.
+Nilaga is another category of Filipino food very similar to sinigang, except that nilaga stew is made without a souring agent and may contain different vegetables.
+Nilagang baka is made with beef, usually beef shanks, plus peppercorn, fish sauce and vegetables like onions, cabbage, potatoes and green beans.
+Tendinous beef shanks are ideal for giving the slow-cooked broth a full-bodied, almost gelatinous appeal.

 Book an Online Cooking Class Today